 Any circulating York County Library System item can be checked out at any library, renewed at any library, and returned to any library.
 Circulation fees, if any, may be paid at any library.

 DVDs, Box Sets, and Video Games - DVDs, box sets and video games circulate for one week for a rental fee of $2.00.
 All are renewable by customers online.
 Renewal fees will be charged at the time of renewal.
 The overdue fee for these materials is $1.00 per day.

-Holds - A customer may place up to five holds at any one time.
+Holds - A customer may place up to 10 holds on physical library materials at any one time.
 (This includes interlibrary loan requests.
 See Interlibrary Loans, below.)
 Holds may be placed on circulating materials that are owned by or on order at any York County Library System library.
 Holds are picked up at the library where the hold was placed unless the customer has designated a different location.
 Holds may also be placed online.
 All materials are equally accessible to any customer at any library via the holds process.

 Renewals - Most circulating materials can be renewed for three week increments for up to one year.
 New releases may be renewed one time.
 Items that are on hold, however, may not be renewed.
 Renewals may be made in person at any York County Library System library, by telephone, or online.
-Items checked out on Teacher Cards cannot be renewed.
+Items checked out on Extended Use Cards cannot be renewed.

 Interlibrary Loans - Interlibrary loans are materials borrowed from libraries outside of York County.
 A customer must have a York County Library System library card to place an interlibrary loan request and to check out an item received through interlibrary loan.
 A customer can place up to two interlibrary loan requests at one time (in combination with in-county holds.
 See Holds, above.)
 Interlibrary loans must be picked up and returned at the library where the request was placed.
 For more on ILL, click here.